 The maximum exposure to credit risk for non-current receivables at the reporting date is the higher of the carrying value and fair value of each class of these receivables.
-As the majority of the non-current receivables are receivable from the Government, this is assessed as low risk.
+The majority of the non-current receivables are assessed as low risk.